 It's our mission is to transform dirt into dreams.
-We engage with local neighborhoods and empower WORKFORCE HOUSING
+We engage with local neighborhoods and empower the community through home ownership.

+WORKFORCE HOUSING

-Workforce Housing is designed for people who desire to live and work in Philly, Please inquire about deed/income restrictions.
+Workforce Housing is designed for people who desire to live and work in Philly.
+Please inquire about deed/income restrictions.